Pasir Gudang City Council

 The Pasir Gudang City Council (MBPG; Majlis Bandaraya Pasir Gudang) is the city council which administrates Pasir Gudang in Johor Bahru District, Johor, Malaysia.
 This agency is under Johor state government.
 MBPG is responsible for public health and sanitation, waste removal and management, town planning, environmental protection and building control, social and economic development and general maintenance functions of urban infrastructure.
-The MBPG main headquarters is located at Pasir Gudang.
+The MBPG main headquarters is located at Aqabah Tower in Pasir Gudang City Centre.

 History

 Pasir Gudang Local Authority

 The history of Pasir Gudang City Council began on 1 July 1977, when Pasir Gudang Local Authority (Pihak Berkuasa Tempatan Pasir Gudang, PBTPG) a subsidiary of Johor Corporation (JCorp) was established.
 It was the first private local authority in Malaysia, although Johor Corporation is the investment arm of the Johor State Government, who entrusted the former to govern the local authority area for 31 years.
 The Local Authority's president was simultaneously Johor Corporation's own president.
 Its jurisdiction area mainly consist of Sungai Tiram Mukim and the eastern portion of Plentong Mukim.

 From 1 July 1985, the State Government administer the Local Authority under Section 7 of the Local Government Act 1976, replacing the usage of Town Council Enactment 1937 (No. 118).
-In the beginning, the Pasir Gudang Local Authority operated from a shoplot in the town centre, before moving to the larger Pasir Gudang Town Centre Complex in mid-April 1986.
+In the beginning, the Pasir Gudang Local Authority operated from a shoplot in the town centre, before moving to the larger Pasir Gudang Town Centre Complex on 12 April 1986.